 Early Life and Education

-Daniel Och was born on January 27, 1961, to a Jewish family.
-He grew up in Maplewood, New Jersey, and attended the Solomon Schechter Day School of Essex and Union (now Golda Och Academy).
-Och then pursued higher education, earning a bachelor's degree in economics with a concentration in finance from the Wharton School of the University of Pennsylvania.
+Daniel Saul Och was born on January 27, 1961, in Maplewood, New Jersey.
+He is Jewish, the son of Golda and Dr. Michael Och.
+Och attended the Solomon Schechter Day School of Essex and Union (now Golda Och Academy) in West Orange, New Jersey, a Jewish day school founded by his parents.
+He earned a bachelor's degree in economics with a concentration in finance from the Wharton School of the University of Pennsylvania.

 Rise to Success